BraisGabin/couchbase-lite-orm/README.md

 - Couchbase Lite ORM only transform Documents to your domain Objects and vice versa.
 - You won't need to extend any class.
 - You will only need to annotate your classes.
-- This library will not use reflexion.
-The reflexion is *too* slow.
+- This library will not use reflection.
+Reflection is *too* slow.

 ## License
 Apache License 2.0